P2 House - Kitchen

 Kitchen

-Simple changes in the kitchen, such as converting to non-toxic cleaners, fixing leaky faucets and turning off lights, can not only create a greener environment, but also conserve water and energy.
+Simple changes in the kitchen, such as transitioning to green cleaning products, reducing excess food disposal, fixing leaky faucets and turning off lights, can not only create a greener environment, but also conserve water and energy.
 Taking small steps and changing habits will result in long-term benefits.

 The Three Rs